iterative/dvc.org/content/docs/command-reference/destroy.md

 .git code.py foo
 ```

-`dvc destroy` command removed DVC-files, and the entire `.dvc/` meta directory
+`dvc destroy` command removed DVC-files, and the internal `.dvc/` directory from
-from the <abbr>workspace</abbr>.
+the <abbr>workspace</abbr>.
 But the cache files that are present in the
 `/mnt/cache` directory still persist:

 ```dvc